-The visitors to arrive in the berth were a group of scouts, including Porozlo Scout Commander hault-Treeasliin.
+The first visitors to arrive in the berth were a group of scouts, including Porozlo Scout Commander hault-Treeasliin.
 The Commander wanted to speak to the Scouts aboard.
 Privately.
 Councilor Saamsen was abject in his right to deny the request according to his contract, signed by the crew.
 In the end, hault-Treeasliin repeated his demand, made via comms earlier in the week, that a written report be made as soon as possible.
 The second incident occurred when a comms request arrived for the knights to report to the residence of the Marquis, now that they had returned to Imperial territory.

 And for his part, Zimzod completely understood, for perhaps the first time, what his title, position and recent past meant.
 Not just what he had, but what it meant to him.
 And most of all, how fast he was moving on a course to lose it.
 Once Marquis Manerdagur was finished with Zimzod, he focused on the two main items on his agenda.
 Sweeping all the knights with his gaze, the Marquis brought them back into a single group and asked, "So, now that we've dealt with that.
 I'd like someone to explain to me why you attempted an armed hijack of a Tukera Long liner?"
 For a moment's pause, that brought silence to the chamber.
 Dame Mikah broke the silence, stepping forward and beginning, "My Lord..."
-She then began explaining how they'd been kidnapped, forced to perform a combat mission and then dumped on the Tukera liner.
-All between repeated knock out gas attacks and other abuses.
-Respectfully but honestly, Mikah laid out the line of indignities and broken laws that led to a ship who's crew very obviously knew something about their kidnappers.
+She then explained how they'd been kidnapped, forced to perform a combat mission and then dumped on the Tukera liner.
+All between repeated knock-out gas attacks and other abuses.
+Respectfully but honestly, Mikah laid out the line of indignities and broken laws that led to a ship who's crew very obviously knew "something" about their kidnappers.

 They did point out that success in the mission could well spell improvements between the Imperium and Stepozhevac.
 As a second point, they willingly shared as much as they felt they could about conditions around the airfield where the ship had sat, and the people they encountered.
-Finally, as things were drawing to a close, the Marquis said he understood that the contract was protected by non-disclosure but the knights should remember.
-After a pause, he continued, "There are many things going on in the Porozlo system and many things are happening all the time that many people believe are secret.
+Finally, as things were drawing to a close, the Marquis said he understood that the contract was protected by non-disclosure but the Knights should remember.
+After a pause, he continued, "There are many things going on in the Porozlo system, and many things are happening all the time that many people believe are secret.
 But you might be surprised to find that we know more about many things than you think we do.
 So long as what you do doesn't harm the Imperium or its citizens, you will be fine.
 But if any Imperial interests are damaged due to your actions, you 'will' be held accountable.
 With that, the interview was over and the knights were escorted back to the transport.After The Meeting Was Over

 During the jump out, Brian continued secretly working on the hand-comp from Dame Mikah while appearing to participate in ship-board life.
 There wasn't much to do but see what kind of fun he could have?
 He listened for info from Dame Mikah, from the Councilor and the others aboard.
 Secretly, Brian shared the secrets from the hand-computer with his fellow knights as he found them.
 He also made sure to copy the data to his own comp.
-Brian targeted data files on the destroyer they were looking for before and during the jump.
+Brian had been targeting data files on the destroyer they were looking for before and during the jump.
 He also agreed with Mikah, who wanted to talk freely without the Councilor overhearing.

 _________________________________________________________________________ Next: Hunt For the Viper